 - In the above figure, the circuit denoted as b explains the condition when the value of forward biased voltage is such that the voltage across the diode is almost 0.7 volts or potential barrier while the increment in value of forward current is very fast

-- As we continuously increase the forward-biased voltage-current also increases very fast with the forward-biased voltage, but the voltage about the dido increase very slowly after the 0.7 volts that are potential barriers.
+- As we continuously increase the forward-biased voltage-current also increases very fast with the forward-biased voltage, but the voltage about the dido increases very slowly after the 0.7 volts that are potential barriers.

 V-I characteristic curve for a forward-biased diode

-- If show above circuit measurements on the graph this graphical representation is called the V-I characteristics curve for a forward-biased diode.
+- If shown above circuit measurements on the graph this graphical representation is called the V-I characteristics curve for a forward-biased diode.

 - In the below figure this graphical representation is shown.